 - Who is the sender?

 - Who is the receiver?

 - Which method is adopted for the preparation of the report?

-Following are the types of managerial reports which can be used for reporting based on different purposes:
+Following are the types of managerial reports available based on different purposes:

-Managers use these reports to identify the gaps between the actual and budgeted targets.
-It is done for both the short term and long term to maintain the organization’s operating efficiency.
+Managers use these reports to determine the gaps between the current and budgeted targets.
+It includes reports for both short and long-term to maintain the operating efficiency.
 It is further divided into:

-- Control Reports: It is presented monthly, quarterly and yearly to control deviations and take corrective measures in areas such as sales, income, etc.
+- Control Reports: It is presented monthly, quarterly and yearly to control deviations.
+In addition, it helps in finding bottlenecks and taking corrective measures wherever necessary.

 - Current Control Report